RonasIT/angular-common/README.md

 ### UserModule

-_Note: This module depends on `ApiModule`.
-Please make sure to install it prior to installing this module._
+_Note: This module depends on `ApiModule` and `AuthModule`.
+Please make sure to install them prior to installing this module._

 1. Create a `User` model and extend it from `AbstractUser`: